sassoftware/viya4-iac-azure/docs/user/TerratestDockerUsage.md

 ```
 To run multiple tests, pass in a regex to the -n argument - "TestName1|TestName2|TestName3"

-### Running a specific Go Package, Test, and Build Tags
+### Running a specific Go Package and Test

-If you want to specify the Go package, test name, and build tags, run the following docker command with the following arguments:
+If you want to specify the Go package and test name, run the following docker command with the following arguments:

 ```bash
 docker run --rm --group-add root \